Why Use A Database?

 Subject Specific Databases

-- ABI/INFORM Complete (now called ProQuest One Business)Focus is on business and management topics, but includes many other subjects as well.
-Full text and references to journal and magazine articles.
+- ProQuest One Business (formerly ABI/INFORM)Focus is on business and management topics, but includes many other subjects as well.
+References to or full text of journal, magazine, and newspaper articles, books, videos, company reports, and more.

 Specialized Databases